 You have the right to contest any decision produced by a solely automated means and request for human intervention.
 If you do this we must allow you to express your point of view, to obtain an explanation of how we reached the decision, and allow you to challenge the decision.
-To do this, please contact our Data Protection Officer at email@example.com or using the address in the ‘Our Contact details’ section.
+To do this, please contact our Data Protection team at [email protected] or using the address in the ‘Our Contact details’ section.

-We may also use your personal information to provide you with information about our products or services which may be of interest to you.
+We may use your personal information to provide you with information about our products or services which may be of interest to you.
 We rely on our legitimate interests (to develop our products and grow our business) to send you marketing communications in line with the GDPR and Privacy and Electronic Communications Regulations (PECR).

-Otherwise you can always contact us using the details set out in this document to update your contact preferences.
+You can always update your marketing preferences at any time by contacting our customer services team on [email protected] or by telephone.
 In such circumstances, we will continue to send you service related (non-marketing) communications where necessary.

 In most cases your personal data will be retained for six years.